iamsuatzengin/fake-store-andro/README.md

 ## FakeStore Andro is a fake e-commerce app 🔥

+You can also check <a href="https://github.com/iamsuatzengin/fake-store-andro/tree/multi-module">multi-module version</a> this application.
+Click or change the branch.

 ### Technologies:
 * MVVM - ViewModel
 * Jetpack Navigation and Safe args